pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-12-16-tomato-pesto.markdown

 - sandwich
 - toast
 - salad
-Description: Have you ever wanted to make tomato pesto, but oil free and using canned tomato paste instead of fresh or sun dried tomatoes?
+Description: Have you ever wanted to make tomato pesto, but oil free and using canned tomato paste instead of fresh or sun dried <a href="/misc/veggies#tomato">tomatoes</a>?
 Yeah idk why I bothered asking, only I come up with this stuff lmao.
 You can also check out any of my other <a href="/pesto">pesto recipes</a>!
 Instructions:
 - Toast the nuts until fragrant in a small pan over medium heat (about 5 minutes)